anonymous-researcher-nlp/testaug/index.md

 | Paraphrase Detection       | 6                       | 1916 | [`qqp.pkl`](data/qqp.pkl)             |
 | Natural Language Inference | 17                      | 2942 | [`nli.pkl`](data/nli.pkl)             |

 Some samples of the test cases are shown below.
-We could see that many of them are substantially different from the test cases from the template-based test suites (see our paper for more details).
+We could see that many of them are *substantially* more diverse than the test cases from the template-based test suites (see our paper for more details).

 ![](resources/002.jpg)